Skip to main content

 • Commuter Alternative Program (CAP) members eligible for 20 free weeknight passes per semester

-• Postdocs whose work hours are between 5:00 p.m. and 7:30 a.m. may purchase a weeknight parking permit based on salary scale through their Department Parking Coordinator:
+• Postdocs whose work hours are between 5:00 p.m. and 7:30 a.m. may purchase a weeknight parking permit based on salary scale (Pricing Chart) through their Department Parking Coordinator.

 Employees and students are allowed to park in designated patient/visitor areas only if attending a medical appointment.
 Medical Appointment permits are required for students and employees parking in areas designated as patient parking while attending medical appointments.
 Medical Appointment permits may be obtained online, through the Transportation and Parking Office or through a parking lot attendant.